hudsonUriel/bonisa/web/BONISA.md

 In short, all of it means that each slide of the presentation is semantically independent, but also part of a bigger content: the presentation itself.

+## How does it works?

+After configures the basic HTML structure, open a `<script>` tag and type the following code:

+`<script>
+    Bonisa.init();
+</script>`

+Bonisa includes some modules to implements many functionalities, like Markdown support.

+If you want to know the available modules of Bonisa, type `Bonisa.showModules()`.

+This function whill return a JSON object, with:

+* name: Name of the module
+* description: A brief description about the module
+* first: The first version of Bonisa when the module was added
+* last: The last version of Bonisa when the module was available.
+If it is still available for use, the current versio will be showed.
+* status: Shows if the module is still 'available', in 'test', 'disabled' or 'changed'
+    * In case of `status: 'changed'`, will also appears the option 'update' with the new module name

+To use a specific module, type, in the init function:

+`<script>
+    Bonisa.init({modules: [firstModuleName, secondModuleName, thirdModuleName]});
+</script>`